marcinstopyra/CS50commerce/README.md

 ## view listing / make bid
 ![register](./screenshots/make_bid.png)
 ## others
-User can also add listings to her/his wishlist, browse wishlist and browse listings filtered by categories
+User can also add listings to her/his wishlist, browse wishlist and listings filtered by categories, add comments to listings